 (A little joke to make you smile and to introduce our topic today, the London Fog :) )

-To help with this case of cabin fever, I began to research different drinks to be made with teas that I have here!
+To help with this case of cabin fever, I began to research different drinks to be made with teas that I have here already on hand at the new apartment.
 One that really peaked my interest is called the "London Fog".
-The lovely Susan here at Good Life Tea had mentioned it to me as she described that her son-in-law graces her daughter with one of these delectable drinks each morning in bed (Boys, take note!).
+The lovely Susan here at Good Life Tea had mentioned it to me, as she described that her son-in-law graces her daughter with one of these delectable drinks each morning in bed (Boys, take note!).

 The London Fog is a drink that starts with a base of Earl Grey tea.
 Earl Grey tea is a black tea highlighted with bergamot flavors and is personal favorite of mine.
 At Good Life, we have a variety of different kinds of Earl Grey's!
 This made this drink even more fun to make and play around with, as you can substitute different variations of Earl Grey tea to change the flavor of your drink slightly.
 I'll talk more about this soon!

 To make this drink, you will need Earl Grey Tea, boiling water, milk, sugar, and vanilla extract.

 To begin, make yourself a cup of whichever Earl Grey tea is your favorite.
 I started with our Earl Grey with Lavender tea.
 We make this tea right in house, as it has been requested so regularly by customers.
 It combines our Earl Grey Supreme Tea with a bit of our French Lavender.
 I chose this as I love the floral notes that the lavender adds.
 It is a very relaxing tea and the scent of it steeping immediately calms me (which I need today!).
 The purple lavender pieces contrasted against the dark black tea are also a beautiful bonus.